Devarapallivamsi/DE_projects/README.md

 ## Steps followed:

 ### 1. Sample parquet file as historical data to run data quality checks
-A sample parquet file containing 200k transaction records is stored in S3 bucket to run data quality checks
+A sample parquet file containing 200k transaction records is stored in S3 bucket to run data quality checks.

+### 2. create the ruleset in the catalog table to run the checks against current data
+Glue Data quality ruleset is created to test the quality of historical (already existing data) records.

-### 2. Transaction files arrival in S3 buckets
+### 3. Transaction files arrival in S3 buckets
-Files arrive in S3 bucket on daily basis which will be batch-ingested by glue jobmark feature triggering the pipeline to process only the new records
+Files arrive in S3 bucket on daily basis which will be batch-ingested by glue job bookmark feature triggering the pipeline to process only the new records.

 ### 3. Setup S3 bucket
-create a bucket named *financial_trans_bucket*
+create a bucket named `financial_trans_bucket`

 ### 3. Setup SNS topic
 3.1 Create an SNS topic for sending processing notifications.